SelimSayeh/FromMockUp2Flutter/README.md

 You just need to give Access to the camera from the App and draw the shapes below.
 This is The Legend that you need to follow to make sure that the Application is working fine :

-Cercle : Text /
+*Cercle : Text /
-Triangle: TextField /
+*riangle: TextField /
 Cercle with diameters:Icon /
 Square: TextButton /
-trapeze Shape: Image /
+trapeze Shape: Image / *